 - Shield your credit card number and PIN so that others around you can't copy it or capture it on a cell phone or other camera.

-- Report lost or stolen credit cards immediately.
+- Report lost or stolen credit cards to your bank and the police immediately.

 Keeping safe outdoors

-Living in a country with such spectacular scenery and so many recreational opportunities, you may well find yourself spending more time in the great outdoors.
-If and when you do, you need to respect a few basic safety rules.
-To start with, our weather can be very changeable, so you need to be prepared for every eventuality.
+Living in a country with such spectacular scenery and so many recreational opportunities, you may spend more time in the great outdoors.
+When you do, you need to respect a few basic safety rules.
+Our weather can be very changeable, so you need to be prepared.
 If you’re planning an outdoor trip or adventure, make sure you’re familiar with the safety basics.
 Check Adventuresmart.co.nz which has information on how to stay safe on land, snow, water or in the air, simple safety codes you should always follow and links to related safety organisations in New Zealand.